JuliaLogging/LoggingExtras.jl/README.md

      - The `EarlyFilteredLogger` lets you write filter rules based on the `level`, `module`, `group` and `id` of the log message
      - The `ActiveFilteredLogger` lets you filter based on the full content
  - The `FileLogger` is a simple logger sink that writes to file.
+ - The `DatetimeRotatingFileLogger` is a logger sink that writes to file, rotating logs based upon a user-provided `DateFormat`.

 By combining `TeeLogger` with filter loggers you can arbitrarily route log messages, wherever you want.